Sky-Night-cmd/Periodic-Table/README.md

 # Periodic-Table
-A simple periodic table built using pure HTML.
-No CSS or JavaScript—just clean, structured HTML to display all 118 elements.
+A simple periodic table built using pure HTML. clean, structured HTML to display all 118 elements.